Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 \subsubsection{Weak-force detection with BECs}

 The mass of a BEC is generally lower than that of a composite quantum resonator, which means that it generally couples more weakly to gravity (see Sec.~\ref{sec:State-of-the-art} for a comparison of experimental parameters).
 However, the fact that all atoms in a BEC are identical makes it possible to control it extremely well in the laboratory.
 As such, BECs have been explored for force sensing.
 Gravity sensing with BECs can be done using trapped atoms, or atoms in free fall.
 In the free fall case, the precision depends on the time of flight.
 The time of flight in atom interferometry can be increased by using Bragg diffraction and Bloch oscillations of a BEC to slow down the particles~\cite{abend2016atom}.
 In such schemes, interactions are undesirable because they reduce the coherence time of the interferometer~\cite{pereira2017trapped}.
-However, interactions can be use to prepare initial states that have higher sensitivities~\cite{szigeti2020high}.
+However, interactions can be used to prepare initial states that have higher sensitivities~\cite{szigeti2020high}.
 Nevertheless, spatial interferometers cannot be reduced in size without losing precision.
 An alternative that could resolve this limitation is trapped BECs.
 Interactions in a trapped BEC give rise to phonons.
 Phonon modes are sharp in frequency while the atoms are completely delocalized within the trapped potential.
-Recent work shows that interferometery in the frequency domain using phonon modes can be used to miniturize detectors while keeping high precision~\cite{howl2023quantum}.
-In frequency interferometry the precision is limited by the lifetime of the states, not by the size of the system.
-Squeezed states of phonon modes can be used to measure the gravitational field and its gradient with high precision~\cite{bravo2020phononic,bravo2019quantum} since the frequency of the modes are affected by the gravitational field.
+Recent work shows that interferometry in the frequency domain using phonon modes can be used to miniaturize detectors while retaining high precision~\cite{howl2023quantum}.
+In frequency interferometry, the precision is limited by the lifetime of the states, not by the size of the system.
+Squeezed states of phonon modes can be used to measure the gravitational field and its gradient with high precision~\cite{bravo2020phononic,bravo2019quantum} since the frequency of the modes is affected by the gravitational field.
 Phonon modes can also be used to measure oscillating gravitational fields, such as the acceleration and gradient of an oscillating mass close to the BEC~\cite{raetzel2018dynamical}.
-Single phonon measurment precisions have been reached in BEC analogue experiments~\cite{steinhauer2022confirmation}.
+Single phonon measurement precisions have been reached in BEC analog experiments~\cite{steinhauer2022confirmation}.
 The most relevant limiting factor is particle loss due to three-body recombination.
-The resonance of phonons modes to external gravitational fields has been proposed to detect high frequency gravitational waves and searches for dark matter~\cite{sabin2014phonon,howl2023quantum}.
-A BEC trapped in a double well has been proposed in searches of dark energy~\cite{hartley2019quantum} and a proposal to show that gravity degrades entanglement between two BEC in a space-based experiment was presented in~\cite{bruschi2014testing}.
-While there are only theoretical proposals, the center of mass oscillations of a BEC have been used to measure Casimir--Polder forces in the lab~\cite{harber2005measurement}.
+The resonance of phonons modes to external gravitational fields has been proposed to detect high-frequency gravitational waves and searches for dark matter~\cite{sabin2014phonon,howl2023quantum}.
+A BEC trapped in a double well has been proposed in searches of dark energy~\cite{hartley2019quantum}, and a proposal to show that gravity degrades entanglement between two BEC in a space-based experiment was presented in~\cite{bruschi2014testing}.
+While there are only theoretical proposals, the center of mass oscillations of a BEC has been used to measure Casimir-Polder forces in the lab~\cite{harber2005measurement}.
 This work shows that BEC technology is useful in measuring very small forces.
-Hopefully in the near future BEC experiments will be capable of testing gravitational effects as well.